 Why ownership matters

 At Vanguard, there are no outside owners, and therefore, no conflicting loyalties.
 The company is owned by its funds, which in turn are owned by their shareholders—including you, if you're a Vanguard fund investor.
 Our unique client-owned structure allows us to return profits to our fund shareholders in the form of lower expenses.
 Low costs help our clients keep more of their returns, which can help them earn more money over time.

 Vanguard is different from the rest—and here's how our investors benefit.

 The typical fund management company is owned by third parties, either public or private stockholders, not by the funds it serves.
 These fund management companies have to charge fund investors fees that are high enough to generate profits for the companies' owners.
 In contrast, the Vanguard funds own the management company known as Vanguard—a unique arrangement that eliminates conflicting loyalties.
 Under its agreement with the funds, Vanguard must operate "at-cost"—it can charge the funds only enough to cover its cost of operations.
-No wonder Vanguard's average fund expense ratio in 2013 was 0.19%, less than one-fifth that of the 0.62% industry average* (excluding Vanguard).
+No wonder Vanguard's average asset-weighted fund expense ratio in 2016 was 0.12%, less than one-fifth that of the 0.62% industry average* (excluding Vanguard).

 All investing is subject to risk, including possible loss of the money you invest.